EthenStiles/SortingAlgorithmVisualizer/README.md

 A sorting algorithm visualizer made using HTML, CSS, and JavaScript.

 # TODO
 Add sound
-Highlight element that is currently being compared Allow user to choose the animation speed
+Allow user to choose the animation speed
+Better CSS